yb-youness/art_monst/readme.md

 #### conf

-- You Configure The Data Base In com.Conn
+- You Can Configure The Data Base In com.Conn
 - Mail Config

 1. Create a Gmail Acount And Activate Activate less Secure App To Send Email Using SMTP